cozy/cozy-stack/docs/jobs.md

 Cozy Jobs
 =========

 Jobs are designed to represent asynchronous tasks that your cozy can execute.
-These tasks can be scheduled in advance, recurring or suddnn and provide various services.
+These tasks can be scheduled in advance, recurring or sudden and provide various services.

 At the time, we do not provide "generic" and programmable tasks.
 This list of available workers is part of the defined API.

-The job queue can be either local to the cozy-stack when used as a monolitic instance (self-hosted for instance) or distributed via a redis server for distributed infrastructures.
+The job queue can be either local to the cozy-stack when used as a monolithic instance (self-hosted for instance) or distributed via a redis server for distributed infrastructures.

 This doc introduces two cozy types: